JunHe LLP

 The PIPL provides three mechanisms for personal information processors to transfer personal information out of China, in other words, personal information processors may transfer personal information out of China by satisfying one of three main routes under the PIPL, including:

-• passing a security assessment administered by the national cyberspace department in accordance with Article 40 of the PIPL
+- passing a security assessment administered by the national cyberspace department in accordance with Article 40 of the PIPL (‘Security Assessment’).

-• According to the Measures for Security Assessment of Data Export effective since September 1, 2022, if a data processor triggers any of the following thresholds, it needs to apply for a security assessment of its cross-border transfer of personal information: (1) it is an operator of critical information infrastructure or it processes the personal information of more than one million individuals in total; (2) it has exported the personal information of more than 100,000 persons in aggregate or the sensitive personal information of more than 10,000 persons in aggregate since January 1 of the previous year; or (3) other circumstances subject to a security assessment as required by the national cyberspace department.
+According to the New CBDT Regulations effective since March 22, 2024, if a data processor triggers any of the following thresholds, it needs to apply for a security assessment of its cross-border transfer of personal information: (1) it is a critical information infrastructure operator (‘CIIO’) that provides any personal information or important data to an overseas recipient; or (2) it is a data processor, other than a CIIO, that provides any important data to an overseas recipient, or that has cumulatively provided the personal information (excluding sensitive personal information) of not less than 1 million individuals or the sensitive personal information of not less than 10,000 individuals to overseas recipients since January 1 of the current year.

-• obtaining a personal information protection certification from the relevant specialized institutions according to the provisions issued by the national cyberspace department
+- obtaining a personal information protection certification from the relevant specialised institutions according to the provisions issued by the national cyberspace department (‘Certification’).

-• concluding a contract stipulating both parties’ rights and obligations with the overseas recipient in accordance with the standard contract formulated by the national cyberspace department
+- concluding a contract stipulating both parties' rights and obligations with the overseas recipient in accordance with the standard contract formulated by the national cyberspace department (‘Standard Contract’).

 For transfers of personal information to third parties outside the territory of China, the PIPL also requires that personal information processors shall inform individuals of the following matters: